saltyorg/docs/docs/sandbox/apps/kcptun_client.md

 <!-- BEGIN SALTBOX MANAGED OVERVIEW SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
-# kcptun client
+# kcptun Client

 ## Overview

-[kcptun client](https://github.com/xtaci/kcptun) is a Stable & Secure Tunnel based on KCP with N:M multiplexing and FEC.
+[kcptun Client](https://github.com/xtaci/kcptun) is a Stable & Secure Tunnel based on KCP with N:M multiplexing and FEC.

 <div class="grid grid--buttons" markdown data-search-exclude>